DataDog/libdatadog/docs/RFCs/0004-crashtracker-design.md

         This will prevent the collection and reporting of any additional crash info.
         Mitigation:
         Collect the backtrace last, allowing less risky operations to complete first.
-        As a stretch mitigation, we could do out-of-process unwinding.
+        As a stretch mitigation, we could do out-of-process unwinding (see below).
-        This would increase the complexity of the crashtracker, but would avoid this issue.
 4. Results written to a pipe (unix socket)
     - Risks to normal operation
       - Maintaining the open pipe requires a file-descriptor.